Meet The Team

 She is Trustee of the international charity SolarAid, whose vision is a world where everyone has access to clean, renewable energy.
 Mirjana holds a first class BA in European Studies from Trinity College Dublin and she also holds a degree from the Institute d’Etudes Politiques in Strasbourg.
 She completed a course on Peace Research at the International Summer School is Oslo in 2004.

-Catharina Hillenbrand von der Neyen, CFA, is Head of Research at Carbon Tracker.
+Catharina Hillenbrand von der Neyen, CFA, is Head of Corporate Research and Head of Clean Tech at Carbon Tracker.

 She looks back to over 20 years of energy and climate finance experience.
 She was a leading equity analyst, in the energy sector with financial institutions including Cazenove, RBS and Nomura where she headed power, utilities and clean energy teams.
 In these roles, Catharina analysed major energy companies and equity markets and advised on some of the largest transformational financial transactions in the sector.